Laying telecommunications and power cables within UK territorial waters (up to 12 nautical miles) requires a marine licence.

 Trans-European Networks – Energy (TEN-E)

-The European Commission can designate energy infrastrucutre projects, including international cable developments, as a project of common interest (PCI) under the TEN-E Regulations.
+The European Commission can designate energy infrastructure projects, including international cable developments, as a project of common interest (PCI) under the TEN-E Regulation.

-The Secretary of State for Energy and Climate Change is designated as the UK national competent authority (NCA) for the regulations.
-The NCA has delegated MMO to carry out tasks on his behalf.
-The Department of Energy and Climate Change has published the manual of procedures (PDF, 823KB) on the permit granting process for PCIs in the UK.
+The Secretary of State for Business, Energy & Industrial Strategy is designated as the UK national competent authority (NCA) for the regulations.
+The NCA has delegated authority to facilitate and coordinate the TEN-E Regulation consent granting process to the MMO for some PCI Interconnector Cables (for cables consented under a DCO the MMO will not be the NCA).
+The Department for Business, Energy & Industrial Strategy (BEIS) (formerly DECC) has published the manual of procedures (PDF, 823KB) on the permit granting process for PCIs in the UK.

 See more information on PCIs, including an overview of PCIs by country and an interactive map.

-The PCIs for which NCA tasks are delegated to the MMO are below.
+The PCIs for which NCA tasks are currently delegated to the MMO are below.

-Tasks for project 1.1.2, which forms part of the NEMO project, will be delegated to the Planning Inspectorate.
+Tasks for project 1.1.2, which forms part of the NEMO project and Project 1.7.4 Interconnection between Le Havre (FR) and Lovedean (UK) (currently known as ‘AQUIND’) , will be delegated to the Planning Inspectorate.
 Tasks for project 1.1.3, which is the third NEMO element, will not be delegated.